-Wonder Sonder is the brainchild of Raad Rahman, a writer and communications, advocacy and partnerships expert, with over seven years of professional experience working in global INGOs and multilateral organizations in the forefront of entrepreneurial approaches to affecting change.
+Wonder Sonder is the brainchild of Raad Rahman, a writer and communications, advocacy and partnerships expert, with a decade of experience working in global INGOs and multilateral organizations in the forefront of entrepreneurial approaches to affecting change.

 Raad holds an MA degree in International Relations and European Studies from Central European University in Hungary.
 She studied Literature and Anthropology as an undergraduate at Bard College in upstate New York.
 She is also a super proud alum of Woodstock School in the foothills of the Indian Himalayas, and writes constantly about monkeys, as a result.